The Big Four (novel): Orientalism

 Li Chang Yen is both a creature of sinister Orientalism and an echo of an earlier literary character: Fu Manchu by Sax Rohmer.
 The character was described as "the greatest genius which the powers of evil have put on the Earth for centuries", the foe of the British Empire and British civilization in general.
 The character combined great cruelty with advanced scientific research.
 In The Mystery of Dr. Fu-Manchu (1913), the eponymous character is presented as a figure behind Anti-Western actions in British Hong Kong and Chinese Turkestan.
 He is striking against Western politicians and administrators who are aware of the secret geopolitical importance of Tonkin, Mongolia, and Tibet, using these areas as a keyhole to the gate of the Indian Empire.

 Fu Manchu's agents were omnipresent even in England.
 His organization was likened to a yellow octopus with Fu Manchu as its head with dacoits and thugs as its tentacles.
-These agents killed secretly, swiftly, and leaving no clue behind.
+These agents killed secretly, swiftly, leaving no clue behind.
 These were the literary predecessors of the Four and their agents.

 David Suchet, who played Poirot for ITV from 1989 to 2013, had a different suggestion as to the origins of the Big Four.
 He found them to be an evil counterpart of The Four Just Men series by Edgar Wallace.
 He agrees, however, that Li Chang Yen was inspired by Fu Manchu.